Ciung Wanara: The abdication of the king

 There was once a mighty kingdom in Java island, called Galuh, its capital was located in Galuh near present-day Ciamis.
-It was believed at that time the kingdom of Galuh was spanned from Hujung Kulon, the Western tip of Java, to Hujung Galuh ("Galuh edge"), today the estuarine of Brantas River around modern Surabaya.
+It was believed at that time the kingdom of Galuh spanned from Hujung Kulon, the Western tip of Java, to Hujung Galuh ("Galuh edge"), today the estuarine of Brantas River around modern Surabaya.
 The kingdom was ruled by King Prabu Permana Di Kusumah.
 After having reigned for a long time the King decided to become an ascetic and he therefore summoned his minister Aria Kebonan to the palace.
-Apart from this, Aria Kebonan had also to come to the king to bring report about the kingdom.
+Apart from this, Aria Kebonan had also to come to the king to bring a report about the kingdom.
 While he was waiting in the front pendopo, he saw servants busy walking back and forth, arranging everything for the king.
 The minister thought how nice it would be to be a king.
-Every command was obeyed, every wish fulfilled.
+Every command was obeyed, and every wish fulfilled.
 He therefore wanted to be a king also.

 As he was daydreaming there, the king called him.

 "Well, Aria Kebonan, is it true that you wish to be a king?"
 The king knew it because he was endowed with supernatural power.

 "No, Your Highness, I shall not be able to."

 "Do not lie, Aria Kebonan, I know it."